FAQ's & COPYRIGHT

 All images are sent through Google's own service, Google Drive.
 It's very easy to use at both ends, I will just add to that, that you need to download the images, rather than simply dragging and dropping images to your desktop.
 Unfortunately if you do it that way you will receive a low-resolution screengrab only.

-Images will be left their for a minimum of 30 days for you to download.
+Images will be left there for a minimum of 30 days for you to download.

 Payments can be made via BACS or cheque.
 Please make cheques payable to Forever Creative.
 For BACS details please contact me.